I move: "That the Bill be now read a Second Time."

 Section 48 repeals section 100 of the Health Act 2007, an aspect of the Act that has not proven to be necessary during the period of the Act's operation.

 Part 7 addresses the offences and penalties.
-Section 49 sets out that a health services provider who fails to comply with the obligation to make an open disclosure of a notifiable patient safety incident, without reasonable excuse, shall be liable on summary conviction to a class A fine.
-A health services provider who fails to comply with the obligation to report a notifiable patient safety incident externally to the appropriate body will be liable on summary conviction to a class A fine.
+Section 49 sets out that a health service provider which fails to comply with the obligation to make an open disclosure of a notifiable patient safety incident, without reasonable excuse, shall be liable on summary conviction to a class A fine.
+A health service provider which fails to comply with the obligation to report a notifiable patient safety incident externally to the appropriate body will be liable on summary conviction to a class A fine.
 In many situations where patients are harmed, the error or mistake occurred because systems were not in place to support the healthcare practitioner or team in identifying and avoiding that error.
 For this reason, in this section the consequences for failing to comply with mandatory open disclosure and notification are placed on health services providers.

 Part 8 deals with miscellaneous and general matters.
 Section 50 provides that the Minister for Health may publish guidelines on the operation of, and compliance with the Bill and regulations made under it.
 Section 51 provides that the Minister has the power to make regulations for any matters prescribed or to be prescribed in the Bill.
-Section 52 amends section 11 of the National Treasury Management Agency (Amendment) Act 2000 so the National Treasury Management Agency may provide the incident management system as the means of making the notification regarding a notifiable incident to the regulatory bodies.
+Section 52 amends section 11 of the National Treasury Management Agency (Amendment) Act 2000 in order that the National Treasury Management Agency may provide the incident management system as the means of making the notification regarding a notifiable incident to the regulatory bodies.

 Section 53 provides for the amendment of the Civil Liability (Amendment) Act 2017 in the manner specified in Schedule 2.
 Section 54 contains the savings and transitional provisions.
-Where a health services provider makes an open disclosure in accordance with Part 4 of the Civil Liability (Amendment) Act 2017 of an incident which would be a notifiable incident under this Bill before coming into operation of this legislation, Part 4 of the Act of 2017 shall continue to apply to that open disclosure.
+Where a health service provider makes an open disclosure in accordance with Part 4 of the Civil Liability (Amendment) Act 2017 of an incident which would be a notifiable incident under this Bill before then coming into operation of this legislation, Part 4 of the Act of 2017 shall continue to apply to that open disclosure.

 In Schedule 1, Part 1 includes a list of 12 unintended or unanticipated notifiable patient safety incidents that are of a very serious nature and which mostly fall into the category of preventable incidents.
 In Schedule 1, Part 2 includes a notifiable incident for situations in which a baby is referred for therapeutic hypothermia.
 This is included as an indicator for neonatal conditions, for example.
 As outlined, under section 8, the Minister through regulations will have the power to designate, on an ongoing basis, additional incidents as notifiable patient safety incidents for which mandatory open disclosure is required.
 Schedule 2 deals with amendments to the Act of 2017.
 This Schedule details the amendments to the Civil Liability (Amendment) Act 2017, in order to align with this Bill.